BlackGoku36/armory-tutorials/docs/Basics/Canvas.md

 # Canvas

+!> THIS IS DATED!
+ARMORY2D HAS EVOLVED A LOT SINCE WRITING THIS!

 In this tutorial, we will create canvas using Armory2D, learn about it and then add and control canvas's element using `haxe`.

 Our Goal: